Haugland History, Family Crest & Coats of Arms

-Welsh Brythonic- Celts.
+The ancestors of the bearers of the Haugland surname were Welsh Brythonic- Celts.
 However, their name came to Britain with the Norman invasion; Haugland is derived from the Old French personal name Hughe, also spelled Hue.
-This name was made popular by the exploits of several saints including: St. Hugh of Lincoln (1140-1200), who was born in Burgundy, France and established the first Carthusian monastery in England; as well as St. Hugh of Cluny (1024-1109).
+This name was made popular by the exploits of several saints including: St. Hugh of Lincoln (1140-1200), who was born in Burgundy (French: Bourgogne) and established the first Carthusian monastery in England; as well as St. Hugh of Cluny (1024-1109).

 Early Origins of the Haugland family

 The surname Haugland was first found in Carmarthenshire (Welsh: Sir Gaerfyrddin), located in Southwest Wales, one of thirteen historic counties and presently one of the principal area in Wales

 Early rolls provide us a glimpse of the spelling variations used at that time.
 By example, Hugo was listed in the Domesday Book of 1086; Willelmus filius Hugonis was found in Wiltshire in 1084 and Reginaldus le fiz Hugonis was in the Pipe Rolls of Leicestershire from 1195.

 This web page shows only a small excerpt of our Haugland research.
 Another 106 words (8 lines of text) covering the years 1038, 1518, 1613, 1545, 1553, 1632, 1603, 1667, 1604, 1664, 1654, 1659, 1645, 1719, 1677, 1720 and are included under the topic Early Haugland History in all our PDF Extended History products and printed products wherever possible.